1. Philosophy of Sabbatical Leaves

 Sabbatical leaves are not a fringe benefit and are not automatically granted.
 The purpose of sabbatical leaves is to give faculty a respite from their normal duties in order to facilitate their exploration of professional avenues which performance of their normal duties would prevent.
 Faculty are encouraged to leave the Houghton area, develop contacts with other academic institutions, research institutes, businesses, or government agencies as part of the sabbatical.
 These encouragements are in keeping with the philosophy underlying sabbatical leaves.
 They are, however, not required.

 In order to be considered for a sabbatical, faculty must prepare a sabbatical leave proposal, using the current guide for preparation of applications as provided and approved by the Sabbatical Leave Committee.
-Copies of the guide will be available in printed and on-line form at the Center for Teaching, Learning and Faculty Development (or successor unit), and from the Chair of the Sabbatical Leave Committee.
+Copies of the guide will be available online and from the Chair of the Sabbatical Leave Committee.

 Sabbatical leave will be approved only under these conditions:

-- The faculty member agrees to perform no substantive duties at Michigan Tech, including both instruction, and committee work and administrative functions at the department, school, college, and university level.
-Graduate student committee work is specifically excluded from this prohibition.
+- The faculty member agrees to perform no substantive duties at Michigan Tech, including instruction, committee work, or administrative functions at the department, college, or university level during the time allotted for the sabbatical.
+Graduate student committee work and research are is specifically excluded from this prohibition.

-- The faculty member agrees to return to Michigan Tech after the leave, subject to exceptions approved by the President under Board of Trustees policy.
+- The faculty member agrees to return to Michigan Tech after the leave, subject to exceptions approved by the president according to Board of Trustees policy.

-- The faculty member has provided the written report for the previous sabbatical leave (if any).
+- The faculty member has provided all paperwork required (e.g., written report) for the previous sabbatical leave (if any).

 Note: Most faculty are on nine-month appointments.
 For those who are not on nine-month appointments, academic year salary is what their salary would be if they were on normal, nine-month appointments.
 Pay for administrative duties is not part of a normal, nine-month faculty salary.